Zuhal Topal

 Zuhal Topal (born 23 September 1975) is a Turkish actress and TV presenter.
 She has presented Turkish TV programmes.
-Topal graduated from Istanbul Architecture Faculty Interior Architecture.
+Topal graduated from the Istanbul Faculty of Architecture in Interior Architecture.
 She took a variety of roles by acting in many films.
+She was cast in popular fantasy child series "Sihirli Annem", "Selena" and fantasy comedy "Ruhsar".
+She played as Şükufe in franchise comedy series "Geniş Aile".